 Angela CavaliereManager of Digital Usability

 Angela Cavaliere has worked at Montgomery County Community College for 4 years.
-Prior to working at the College she was a student at the College.
-Starting out as a Web Administrator, she managed the College website and portal.
-After going through an entire website redesign and a certification in UX from the Neilsen/Norman group, she was able to create her own position as the Manager of Digital Usability.
+Prior to working for Montco she was a student at the College.
+Initially starting out as Web Administrator, she managed the College website and portal.
+After going through a full website redesign and a certification in UX from the Neilsen/Norman group, she was able to create her own position as the Manager of Digital Usability.
 Along with working in the IT department, she is also an adjunct professor at the College in User Experience and User Interface.
 Cavaliere also leads the Climate Council at the College, and decorates the IT Christmas tree for every season.
-Yes, there is a Christmas tree in our office all year.
 Cavaliere has committed most of her time at the College to improving student usability, and has made significant improvements to student processes.
 Outside of work, Cavaliere enjoys photography, cooking, baking and pasty arts, exercising and spending time with her "kid"tens (Cats).